Tuition, Fees & Deadlines

 SMU is located in the city of University Park in a largely residential neighborhood of single-family homes and parks.
 SMU is committed to fostering a safe learning and working environment for our campus community.
 As part of that commitment, the SMU Police Department prepares and distributes an annual security report in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
 You may view or request a copy of this report here.

 Are first-year students allowed to have cars?

 Yes, although all necessary services are within walking distance.
-Additionally, a good bus/light rail system exists in Dallas, and students ride free using their SMU student IDs.
+Additionally, a good bus/light rail system exists in Dallas, and students ride free using their SMU student IDs after paying a one-time $5 fee.
 Many first-year students find that they do not need a car.
-The cost for a full-year parking permit is $275.
+The cost for a full-year parking permit is $290.
 For more information on having vehicles on campus, visit SMU Park 'N Pony.

 How do I receive a certificate of enrollment to respond to requests, for example, from my insurance carrier, a scholarship donor or a lender?

 Current students can request Enrollment Verifications through our online student center, Access.SMU.edu.
 Complete details can be found on the Registrar’s Office website.

 Does SMU have campus security?

 Campus security is handled by the SMU Police Department, which can be reached on campus by calling 911.
 SMU Police is staffed 24 hours a day, seven days a week, by state-certified law enforcement officers.
 Support also is provided by police and fire departments for the city of Dallas and the city of University Park.
 For more information, visit smu.edu/pd.